dhansel/VersaTerm/hardware/PCB/ReadMe.md

   - While the HDMI connector is through-hole, its pins are very closely spaced.
 I definitely recommend using a multimeter to check there are no solder bridges between the pins after soldering.

+  Other tips:
+  - For the Raspberry Pi Pico, solder female header pins onto the PCB and then male header pins to the Pi Pico.
+That will make it easier to debug issues later or to replace the Pico if that becomes necessary.
+  - I also used male/female headers to connect the Max3232
   - When soldering the male Molex connector for the TTL serial connection to the board, do not stick it into the board as far as it will go, otherwise the female connector will not fit afterwards.
-I recommend soldering the male connector while the female one is plugged in, that way there is definitely enough space.
+I recommend soldering the male connector while plugged into the female one, that way there is definitely enough space.

 # Component Placement